Jimbly/LD53-shapes-delivery/README.md

   * add/upgrade/remove link
   * victory jingle
 * X give "partial victory" if you get 1 victory token, but do not have a stable setup
-  * Zach-like the high scores with victory (0/1/2) first and then min time, min used links
+  * X Zach-like the high scores with victory (0/1/2) first and then min time, min used links
-  * 2 levels - intro (simpler tree), random full level 1 with good seed, then infinite past that?
+  * X 2 levels - intro (simpler tree), random full level 1 with good seed, then infinite past that?
 * menu button in lower left to go to high scores / mfx toggle
-* from high scores, lower left goes back to game, lower right has Restart level, upper has previous/next level buttons
+* X from high scores, lower left goes back to game, lower right has Restart level, upper has previous/next level buttons
 * a couple more tiers, large play space?

 Polish